Tanz0rz/haxe-fmod/extension/examples/core-api-common.md

 ## 2
 <!-- FMOD_CHANNELORDER -->
 Channel order is not exposed.
-CoreSound.create and CoreSound.fromPcm use FMOD's default interleaved order.
+Sound.create and Sound.fromPcm use FMOD's default interleaved order.

 ## 3
 <!-- FMOD_CPU_USAGE -->